samuelcardillo/MMORPGMaker-MV/README.md

 2. Install [NodeJS](https://nodejs.org/en/) and `npm i` in the `server` folder
 3. Install [RethinkDB](https://rethinkdb.com/docs/install/) and `rethinkdb` in the `server` folder
 4. `node mmo.js` in the `server` folder
-5. Add the files from `libs` in your project libs
-6. Replace the `index.html` from your project by the one from the repo
+5. Start the RPG Maker MV project.

 Congratulations!
 Your game is now an MMORPG.

 ### Current functionalities
-- Sync movements
+- Sync player movements
 - Sync skins
 - Persistance of position & skin
 - Instanced & global map
 - Tchat functionalities

-### Known bugs
- - When moving, the other players seems to be flying away.
+### Improvements to do :
+- Enhance sync of players movements
+- Improve in-game chat UX with keybindings and so on
+- Better server management
+- Inventory system
+- Quest system